-Nine years later, the IAEA also detailed charges that Tehran had before 2003 experimented with technologies critical for the development of nuclear warheads, warning that some such research work may still be ongoing.
+Nine years later, the IAEA detailed charges that before 2003, Tehran experimented with technologies critical for the development of nuclear warheads, warning that some such research work may be ongoing.

-While the Nuclear Non-Proliferation Treaty (NPT) entitles Iran to enrich and stockpile uranium and construct a heavy-water reactor for civilian purposes, at issue is whether Tehran is in compliance with all its responsibilities under Article II of the treaty, which requires to refrain from seeking, or receiving any assistance in, the manufacture of nuclear weapons or other nuclear explosive devices.
+While the Nuclear Non-Proliferation Treaty entitles Iran to enrich and stockpile uranium and construct a heavy-water reactor for civilian purposes, at issue is whether Tehran is in compliance with all its responsibilities under Article II of the treaty, which requires signatory nations to refrain from seeking or receiving any assistance in the manufacture of nuclear weapons or other nuclear explosive devices.

-Guessing Iran's timeline for attaining nuclear-weapons status has been a popular pastime of analysts, pundits and politicians for almost two decades.
+Guessing Iran's timeline for attaining nuclear weapon status has been a popular pastime of analysts, pundits and politicians for almost two decades.
 But most of these estimates are based on misplaced alarmism, for three main reasons:

 Reason 1: International inspections

 No state has built nuclear weapons while under scrutiny of in-country IAEA inspectors.
-In fact, out of the five countries that developed nuclear weapons in the past four decades, four (Pakistan, India, South Africa and Israel) were not signatories of the NPT and therefore were never under IAEA inspection, while North Korea had expelled the inspectors before testing its nuclear device.
+In fact, of the five countries that developed nuclear weapons in the past four decades, four (Pakistan, India, South Africa and Israel) were not signatories of the Nuclear Non-Proliferation Treaty and therefore were never under IAEA inspection, and North Korea expelled the inspectors before testing its nuclear device.

-IAEA inspectors visit Iran's nuclear facilities on an almost weekly basis.
-And time favours the inspectors.
-Alarmist warnings about Iran reaching "breakout capability — the ability to process low-enriched uranium into weapons grade fissile material — omits the simple fact that if Iran decided to produce weapons-grade uranium, it would have to reconfigure its centrifuge cascades.
+IAEA inspectors visit Iran's nuclear facilities almost weekly.
+And time favors the inspectors.
+Alarmist warnings about Iran reaching breakout capability — the ability to process low-enriched uranium into weapons grade fissile material — omits the simple fact that if Iran decided to produce weapons-grade uranium, it would have to reconfigure its centrifuge cascades.

-That process usually takes between one to two weeks, and will undoubtedly be detected by the IAEA.
-It is extremely unlikely that Iran could even buy time by delaying the inspectors visit based on fabricated pretexts, given that such action is likely to prompt aninternational opprobrium and even serve as a casus belli.
+That process usually takes one to two weeks and would undoubtedly be detected by the IAEA.
+It is extremely unlikely that Iran could even buy time by delaying the inspectors' visit through pretexts, given that such action is likely to prompt international opprobrium and even serve as a casus belli.

-Iran can’t begin producing bomb material without triggering an trip wire that would give the international community several weeks to react before it had created fissile material for a single bomb; and turning such material into a deliverable warhead would take would take at least a year.
+Iran can’t begin producing bomb material without tripping a wire that would give the other nations several weeks to react before it could create fissile material for a single bomb, and turning such material into a deliverable warhead would take would take at least a year.

 Reason 2: The cost-benefit rationale

 All previous Iranian efforts to conceal nuclear activities were exposed in their nascent stages.
-Likewise, it is useful to remember than given America's significant standing capabilities in the region, it would take less than 24 hours for the U.S. to launch military strikes in response to any such Iranian undertaking.
+Likewise, it is useful to remember than given the United States' significant standing capabilities in the region, it would take less than 24 hours for the U.S. to launch military strikes in response to any such undertaking.

 Reason 3: The lack of a political decision

 Iranian leaders have pledged to never make nuclear weapons, which they consider a violation of Islam.
-But more importantly, according to James Clapper, the Director of the U.S. National Intelligence, Iran’s leaders have not yet decided to build nuclear weapons.
-Both the U.S. and Israeli intelligence communities are reasonably confident of their ability to detect such a decision.
+But more important, according to James Clapper, the United States' director of national intelligence, Iran’s leaders have not yet decided to build nuclear weapons.
+The U.S. and Israeli intelligence communities are reasonably confident of their ability to detect such a decision.

-In contrast to lack of evidence of any political decision Iran to cross the Nuclear Rubicon, the Iranian government has provided plenty of evidence that it wants a nuclear deal.
-Besides verbal declarations by its leadership, a number of Iranian decisions in managing nuclear work have been read as signalling a desire to avoid provoking confrontation.
-For example, Tehran has converted approximately 60 percent of its 20 percent enriched uranium stockpile to uranium oxide, which is less prone to proliferation as its further enrichment requires weeks of chemical processing detectable by the IAEA.
+In contrast to lack of evidence of any political decision by Iran to cross the nuclear Rubicon, the Iranian government has provided plenty of evidence that it wants a nuclear deal.
+Besides verbal declarations by its leadership, a number of Iranian decisions in managing nuclear work have been read as signaling a desire to avoid provoking confrontation.
+For example, Tehran has converted approximately 60 percent of its 20 percent enriched uranium stockpile to uranium oxide, which is less prone to proliferation, as its further enrichment requires weeks of chemical processing detectable by the IAEA.

-Tehran could also double its enrichment at Fordow by turning on nearly 2,000 centrifuges that it has installed at the facility, but which are not yet operating.
+Tehran could double its enrichment at Fordow by turning on nearly 2,000 centrifuges that it has installed at the facility but are not yet operating.
 The same applies to the IR-2m machines.
 Iran has also delayed the previously announced completion date (the first quarter of 2014) of the Arak reactor.

 Analysts see these moves as signs that Tehran is preparing bargaining chips to negotiate relief from the Western sanctions that have debilitated its economy.
-As DNI Clapper has assessed, "Iran's nuclear decision-making is guided by a cost-benefit approach, which offers the international community opportunities to influence Tehran."
+As Clapper said, "Iran's nuclear decision-making is guided by a cost-benefit approach, which offers the international community opportunities to influence Tehran."

-With 17 declared nuclear facilities and nearly five-decades in the making, Iran's nuclear program is quite extensive.
-It has also been expensive given the cost of harsh sanctions that the program has incurred.
-Yet, it has also become a point of national pride as Iran has developed indigenous nuclear know-how.
+With 17 declared nuclear facilities and nearly five decades in the making, Iran's nuclear program is quite extensive.
+It has also been expensive, given the cost of harsh sanctions that the program has incurred.
+Yet it has become a point of national pride because Iran has developed indigenous nuclear know-how.